symfony/symfony-docs/guides/service_container/index.rst

 * parameter values can be used in multiple service definitions;

-* when creating a service in a bundle (we'll show this shortly), using parameters allows the service to be easily customized in your application;
+* when creating a service in a bundle (we'll show this shortly), using parameters allows the service to be easily customized in your application.

 The choice of using or not using parameters is up to you.
 High-quality third-party bundles will *always* use parameters as they make the service